usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-4.rst

 .. note::
    Metrics are appended to a job.
 They are identified by the **metric name**, and they also require a **value** and a **step name**.

-.. admonition:: Learn More

-   More details about Dioptra metrics are available at :ref:`Metrics - Explainer <explanation-metrics>`

 .. rst-class:: header-on-a-card header-steps

 Step 2: Modify Entrypoint 3